Release notes

 Intent & impact

-Xi-Text was originally created in the 1980's, way before Linux was a thing.
+Xi-Batch was originally created in the 1980’s, way before Linux was a thing.
 Now most Unix users have migrated to Linux or have it on their roadmap.
 Linux platforms have variances with libraries, versions and profiles.
 Therefore, alongside the build system, the release naming has been updated to accommodate this.
 It also increases speed from code changes to distributions.

 The elements of the string are selected to represent industry-standard nomenclature